150 rice farmers affected due to TC Yasa

 65-year old Jai Narayan Singh says at an age when he should take rest, he has to start from scratch.

-“Due to the strong winds and flooding we have lost all everything.
+“Due to the strong winds and flooding, we have lost everything.
 My house was damaged.
 My rice farm is destroyed. have lost all my livestock.
-We are happy that government is assisting us and providing relief supplies”.
+We are happy that the government is assisting us and providing relief supplies.”

-These families and many others like them are grateful for the timely assistance .
+These families and many others like them are grateful for timely assistance.

 Prime Minister Voreqe Bainimarama has been visiting TC affected areas, consoling Fijians.

 “We will try to distribute it to everyone.
 Water is coming slowly.
 And also electricity.
-Lot of poles are down so they trying to put it up.
-Until they put it up the power will be off for a little while but we some food stuff for everyone to keep you going until you fix your home and get things back to normalcy”.
+A lot of poles are down so they trying to put them up.
+Until they put it up the power will be off for a little while but we some foodstuff for everyone to keep you going until you fix your home and get things back to normalcy.”

 Rice production in Bua province had increased from 474 metric tonnes from the 158 hectares planted in 2018/2019 to 770 metric tonnes from 220 hectares planted in the 2019/2020 season.